-Born in a Bengali family in Sargodha, present-day Pakistan, Brijinder Nath Goswamy is considered one of India’s foremost art historians and critics.
-After the partition of India and Pakistan in 1947, Goswamy’s family migrated to Amritsar, Punjab, where he has spent most of his life.
-His areas of expertise include the history of pre-modern Indian art, particularly pahari, miniature and the various traditions of court paintings in India.
-He has authored over twenty books, including Painters at the Sikh Court (1975), Pahari Masters: Court Painters of Northern India (1992) and Masters of Indian Painting 1100-1900 (2011).
+Born in a Bengali family in Sargodha, present-day Pakistan, Brijinder Nath Goswamy was one of India’s foremost art historians and critics.
+After the Partition of India and Pakistan in 1947, Goswamy’s family migrated to Amritsar, Punjab, where he spent most of his life.
+His areas of expertise included the history of pre-modern Indian art, particularly pahari, miniature and the various traditions of court paintings in India.
+He authored over twenty books, including Painters at the Sikh Court (1975), Pahari Masters: Court Painters of Northern India (1992) and Masters of Indian Painting 1100-1900 (2011).

 Goswamy obtained his master’s in history from Panjab University in 1954, after which he was employed as an officer of the Indian Administrative Services (IAS) in 1956.
 He left the service two years later to pursue a career in art and art history, enrolling for a PhD at the Panjab University to study the social context from which the Kangra painting practice emerged.
-He has also taught at the Universities of Heidelberg and Zurich in Germany and the Universities of California, Berkeley and Los Angeles, in the United States.
-He is also former vice chairman of the Sarabhai Foundation, Ahmedabad.
+He also taught at the Universities of Heidelberg and Zurich in Germany and the Universities of California, Berkeley and Los Angeles, in the United States.
+He was also a Professor Emeritus of Art History at the Panjab University, where he has been teaching since the 1960s, and former vice chairman of the Sarabhai Foundation, Ahmedabad.

-Goswamy has been the recipient of numerous awards and honours, including the Jawaharlal Nehru Fellowship in 1969; the Rietberg Award for Outstanding Research in Art History; the Padma Shri in 1998 and the Padma Bhushan in 2008, both conferred by the Government of India; and the Punjab Gaurav Sanmaan (2018).
+Goswamy was the recipient of numerous awards and honours, including the Jawaharlal Nehru Fellowship in 1969; the Rietberg Award for Outstanding Research in Art History; the Padma Shri in 1998 and the Padma Bhushan in 2008, both conferred by the Government of India; and the Punjab Gaurav Sanmaan (2018).
 He also curated the 2011 exhibition The Way of the Masters: The Great Artists of India, 1100-1900 — along with art historians Milo C Beach and Eberhard Fischer — on Indian miniatures at the Museum Rietberg, Zurich, and the Metropolitan Museum of Art, New York.
-As of writing, Goswamy continues to live in Chandigarh and work as the Professor Emeritus of Art History at the Panjab University, where he has been teaching since the 1960s.

 Our website is currently undergoing maintenance and re-design, due to which we have had to take down some of our bibliographies.
 While these will be re-published shortly, you can request references for specific articles by writing to email@example.com.